immsrini/al-folio/_pages/about.md

 Outside of ML, I have a keen interest in studying the structure of societies, biographies, how economies are built/structured, and Indic classical music.
 I spend a disproportionate amount of time on horology, writing instruments, blades, and leathercraft.

 I used to live in (still) beautiful and *original* part of Bangalore closer to CTR’s benne dose and Veena store’s idli chutney before moving to Toronto.
-Being from the south, I love my filter kapi (yes, not coffee!) and can be brided with a good one.
+Being from the south, I love my filter kapi (not coffee!) and can be brided with a good one.
+--->

 <!---
 Mukundhan Srinivasan is a Senior Solutions Architect - Machine Learning Systems at NVIDIA Corp.
 He works alongside engineers and researchers from enterprises, R&D labs, startups and academia in designing and applying the science of machine learning at scale.